Schedule Configuration

 schedule-permission

-schedule-permission accepts three parameters: system, user or user_logged_on:
+schedule-permission accepts three parameters: system, user, or user_logged_on:

-• schedule your updated profile
+• Schedule your updated profile.

 schedule-lock-mode

-Starting from version 0.14.0, schedule-lock-mode accepts 3 values:
+schedule-lock-mode accepts 3 values:

 schedule-lock-wait